Car 54, Where Are You?: Synopsis

-The series follows the adventures of New York City Police Department officers Gunther Toody (badge #1432) (Joe E. Ross) and Francis Muldoon (badge #723 and #1987 in early episodes) (Fred Gwynne), assigned to Patrol Car 54.
+The series follows the adventures of New York City Police Department officers Gunther Toody (Joe E. Ross), badge #1432, and Francis Muldoon (Fred Gwynne), badge #723 and #1987 in early episodes, assigned to Patrol Car 54.
 Toody is short, stocky, nosy, and not very bright, and he lives with his loud, domineering wife Lucille (Beatrice Pons).
 College-educated Muldoon is very tall, quiet, and more intellectual.
 A shy bachelor, he lives with his mother and two younger sisters.
 He is reluctant to get married.

 Much of the series is set in the station house, with commanding officer Captain Block (Paul Reed) ordering his men to answer neighborhood police calls or investigate baffling cases that have stymied the force at large.
 Toody and Muldoon often blunder into these cases, encountering the criminals accidentally and proceeding on a wrong assumption.
 By sheer perseverance, inadvertence, and luck, Toody and Muldoon bring each case to a successful conclusion.